 Examination.
 The home visit should include a directed physical examination based on the needs of the patient and the physician's agenda.
 Practical, function-related examination techniques may include having the patient demonstrate getting on and off the toilet or in and out of the bathtub.
 The physician can have the patient demonstrate proper technique for the self-monitoring of blood glucose levels.
 In addition, the physician can weigh the patient and obtain a blood pressure measurement.
 In-person correlation of home and office measures provides useful information for future telephone and clinic contacts.

-.
+Safety.
+Common home safety issues are listed in Table 5.
 The goal of the home safety assessment is to determine whether the patient's environment is comfortable and safe (no unreasonable risk of injury).
 To raise the subject, the physician should simply state the intention to identify and help modify potential safety hazards.
 For example, furniture placement or throw rugs may create problems for an elderly patient with gait instability, or the tap water may be so hot that the patient is at risk for scald injury.20

 Spiritual Health.
 If the home contains religious objects or reading materials, the physician can ask about the influence of spiritual beliefs on the patient's sense of physical and emotional health.
 This information may provide the impetus, as desired by the patient, for a discussion of spirituality as a coping and healing strategy.